preservim/vim-lexical/README.markdown

 > Building on Vim’s spell-check and thesaurus/dictionary completion

+Features of this plugin:

+* Specify the languages to be used in spell-check
+* Specify a list of thesauruses for synonym completion
+* Specify a list of dictionaries for word completion
+* Opt-in key mappings for _Normal_ mode thesaurus and dictionary completion
+* Buffer-scoped configuration (leaves your global settings alone)

 Though principally used as a editor for code, Vim flirts with those of us editing documentation and prose by providing spell-check as well as completion capabilities using both dictionary and thesaurus files.

-While we can configure these settings in our `.vimrc` files, we often need more granular control, where defaults are leveraged and configuration is applied by file type.
+While we can configure these settings in our `.vimrc` files, we often need more granular control, where defaults are leveraged and configuration is applied by file type to the current buffer.
 This plugin fills that gap.

 ## Installation